 Introduction

-This document provides detailed instructions on setting up IAM Roles for Service Accounts (IRSA) for the microservices in the Raven platform.
-Specifically, it illustrates how IRSA (AWS EKS) works and how to assign IAM roles to Kubernetes service accounts using Helm charts.
+This document provides detailed instructions on setting up IAM roles for the microservices in the Raven platform.
+It covers both AWS IAM Roles for Service Accounts (IRSA) and GCP Workload Identity Federation, explaining how to assign IAM roles to Kubernetes service accounts using Helm charts.
 Additionally, it lists the necessary permissions for each microservice.

-IAM Roles for Service Accounts (IRSA)
+AWS IAM Roles for Service Accounts (IRSA)

 IRSA enables your Kubernetes pods to interact with AWS services using IAM roles.
 This eliminates the need to manage AWS credentials within pods, enhancing security and simplifying the management of permissions.